 In the north of Guinea Bissau, a new CBR program started in 2014.
 Guinea Bissau is one of the poorest countries.
 It is estimated that more than 10% of the population has a disability.
 Only in the South of the country another community based rehabilitation program is supporting them.

-At all 3 locations weekly consultation of eye patients takes place with the help of local nurses.
+Weekly consultation of eye patients takes place with the help of local nurses.
 For eye operations we refer to the capital Bissau.

 Children, or older people with physical disabilities are helped with a wheelchair, crutches or medicines.